snowdog773/platform-game-tommy-world/README.md

 12/5/23 - more redux boilerplate

 Adding the last of the Redux boilerplate to my React platform game project.
 All working apart from I can't get combineReducers to work, I think I'm having an issue with the keys.

+12/5/23 - redux working, WASD mapped

+Redux working properly now, figured out the issue with combineReducers and implemented.
+Created a reducer to handle WASD key presses and manage their state held/not held in the store.